Obtaining a police report for a car accident in Florida generally entails the following:

 How Long do You Have to Obtain an Accident Report?

-If you were involved in a car accident, you could recover an accident report at any time after the collision.
-If you were not in the accident, you could wait 60 days after the report is filed to obtain a copy, per Florida § 316.066.
+If you were involved in a car accident in Florida, you could recover an accident report anytime after the collision.
+If you were not in the accident, you must generally wait 60 days after filing the report to obtain a copy, per Florida § 316.066.

 Does It Cost Money to Obtain an Accident Report?

 The FLHSMV charges $10 for each crash report that you obtain.
-Additional service fees may apply.
+Additional service fees may apply, especially if you receive a report by mail.

-Why do You Need a Police Report for a Car Accident?
+Why do You Need a Police Report After a Car Accident?

-A police report may provide useful documentation from an objective source.
+A police report may provide useful documentation from an objective source—a police officer with no apparent reason to misrepresent the facts of the accident.
 A responding officer should have no bias towards either party in an accident.
 Their account of your accident may carry great weight.

-- Detail the responding officer’s account of the accident
+- The responding officer’s account of the accident

-- Indicate who is at fault for the accident
+- Implications about who is at fault for the accident

+A crash report creates a record for law enforcement agencies and is useful for insurance purposes.
 These details generally matter when you seek compensation for a car accident.
-Your lawyer may cite the officer’s report during negotiations.
+Your lawyer may cite the officer’s report during negotiations, whether during an insurance claim or lawsuit.

 What Other Evidence Can Be Useful to Your Case?

-The police report is only one form of evidence that your lawyer may use.
+The police report is only one form of evidence that your accident attorney may use.
 Your attorney may also obtain:

 - Your own account of the accident

-- Video footage of your accident (from dashcams, traffic cameras, security cameras, and other sources)
+- Video footage of your accident (from dash cameras, traffic cameras, security cameras, and other sources)

 - Photographic evidence of property damage and injuries